 (7) C’s in communication are as follows:

-- Credibility: Sender and receiver both should have faith in each other.
-It is the credibility which can strengthen communication; otherwise, the objective of communication will be destroyed.
+1. Credibility: Sender and receiver both should have faith in each other.
+It is credibility that can strengthen communication; otherwise, the objective of communication will be destroyed.

-- Channels: The right channel should be used to communicate any message.
+4. Channels: The right channel should be used to communicate any message.
 Channel should be determined on the basis of nature and type of communication.
-The proper channel will make the effective communication.
+The proper channel will make effective communication.

-- Capability: Before sending any message sender should assume the knowledge, thought and attitude of the receiver so that the right message is transmitted to the right person.
+6. Capability: Before sending any message sender should assume the knowledge, thought, and attitude of the receiver so that the right message is transmitted to the right person.

-- Conciseness: Communicators should consider relevant facts, proper organization of message and no repetition.
+7. Conciseness: Communicators should consider relevant facts, proper organization of the message, and no repetition.
 Descriptive or lengthy topics should be avoided because it is time-consuming.